jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     Use `vcgencmd get_mem arm && vcgencmd get_mem gpu` to verify the split between CPU and GPU memory.

 Note:  Rpi4 currently doesn't support HWA decoding, only HWA encoding of H.264.
-[Active cooling](https://www.jeffgeerling.com/blog/2019/raspberry-pi-4-needs-fan-heres-why-and-how-you-can-add-one) is required, passive cooling is insufficient for HWA.
+[Active cooling](https://www.jeffgeerling.com/blog/2019/raspberry-pi-4-needs-fan-heres-why-and-how-you-can-add-one) is required, passive cooling is insufficient for transcoding.
 For Rpi3 in testing, transcoding was not working fast enough to run in real time because the video was being resized.